skip to main content

 People with Disability

-We are committed to creating a more inclusive community for all people who live, work and visit Georges River.
-This means ensuring all people with a disability and diverse needs have every opportunity to fully participate in and enjoy the social, business and community life of Georges River.
+We are committed to ensuring all people with a disability and diverse needs can enjoy full social, business and community opportunities in Georges River.

 Disability Inclusion Action Plan (DIAP)